 - Allows entire system to work more efficiently

 - Dehumidifies air entering the ductwork.
-Helps better meet the ASHRAE 62-1999 Standard.
+Helps better meet ASHRAE 62.1 Standard.

 - No moving parts to break down or wear out

 - Often allows downsizing of entire HVAC systems

 - Helps prevent IAQ problems associated with high humidity

 - Helps meet ASHRAE Standard 90.1

 Passive humidity reduction with no moving parts, pumps or additional external energy input of any kind.
 Using the proven Dehumidifier Heat Pipe Principle, the DHP typically precools incoming air by 5 to 15° F instantly, allowing the cooling coil to meet the dew point faster and with greater efficiency.
 Also, condensate removal by the cooling coil is greatly enhanced.
 One of the most valuable aspects of heat pipe dehumidification is the fact the process of reheat uses the same heat extracted in the precool section of the heat pipe.
 So, for every BTU provided as reheat, another BTU is taken out of the air stream as precool.

 - May replace active reheat totally or partially

 - Uses no pumps or any other mechanical devices